yzr456/tp/docs/UserGuide.md

 Format: `edit -c INDEX (n/NAME) (s/STUDY_YEAR) (p/PHONE) (e/EMAIL) (a/ADDRESS) (sub/SUBJECT)…​`

 **Parameters:**
-* `INDEX`: The position number of the student in the displayed list (must be a positive integer: 1, 2, 3, ... that is smaller or equal to the address book size)
+* `INDEX`: The position number of the student in the displayed list (must be a positive integer: 1, 2, 3, ... that is smaller or equal to the contact list size)
 * `(n/NAME)`: New name for the student (optional)
 * `(s/STUDY_YEAR)`: New study year (optional)
 * `(p/PHONE)`: New phone number (optional)